fluxcd/website/content/en/legacy/helm-operator/helmrelease-guide/reconciliation-and-upgrades.md

    the generation changes for example when the `.spec` is edited.
 1. The result of a dry-run upgrade for the `HelmRelease` differs from the latest release in the Helm storage.

-!!! note
+{{% alert color="info" title="Note" %}}
 Mutations to live cluster-state are not detected and thus not reverted.
 This will however be added in the foreseeable future.
+{{% /alert %}}

 ## Upgrade failures

 When an upgrade fails, the Helm Operator will stop performing upgrades for the